jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

-    in children and adolescents, through the use of DENTOFACIAL ORTHOPEDICS and functional jaw orthopedics devices <em>(removable appliances)</em> that allow us to recover the facial and biological balance lost by developmental disorders.<strong> In the extreme cases of severe dentofacial deformities, a combined Orthodontic-Surgical approach is already necessary</strong>, so that the execution of the treatment implies the joint and coordinated participation with the Maxillofacial Surgeon, who will be responsible for repositioning the affected maxillary structures through
+    in children and adolescents, through the use of DENTOFACIAL ORTHOPEDICS and functional jaw orthopedics devices <em>(removable appliances)</em> that allow us to recover the facial and biological balance lost by developmental disorders.<strong> In the extreme cases of severe dentofacial deformities a combined Orthodontic-Surgical approach is already necessary</strong>, so that the execution of the treatment implies the joint and coordinated participation with the Maxillofacial Surgeon, who will be responsible for repositioning the affected maxillary structures through